bordoley/reactive-js/docs/modules/collections_ReadonlyArray.md

 ▸ **empty**<`T`, `TKey`\>(): readonly `T`[]

-Return an Container that emits no items.
+Return an Collection that emits no items.

 #### Type parameters